We respect your privacy

 Niagara remains the right answer if you are:

-Create your free account in 30 seconds.
-3 sensors included, no credit card.
-If SensIa isn't a fit, you stop without commitment.
+Create your account in 30 seconds, or check the public per-m² pricing.
+If Sensia isn't a fit, you stop without commitment.